 - Urinary retention

-The side effects are usually not lethal and should go away after some time.
-However, the impact of a Claritin overdose on your dog can be pretty severe.
+The side effects are usually not lethal, and should resolve after some time.
+Symptoms of Claritin overdose include hyperactivity, depression, and/or rapid heart rate.

 While Claritin for dogs is commonly prescribed for allergy relief, it can be fatal for pets suffering from certain conditions or currently on other drugs.
 Loratadine formulations shouldn’t be given to: